Alzheimer’s Disease - Is A Treatment About to be Approved?

 by Diana Price, Medical Reviewer Dr. CH Weaver M.D.
 Editor

 Aducanumab (BIIB037) was being developed by as a possible therapy for Alzheimer’s disease (AD) however it was previously determined that there was insufficient evidence supporting the effectiveness of aducanumab in treating the disease and development was halted.
 Biogen, the developer of the medication has announced that based on a new analyses of data they plan to submit an application to the US Food and Drug Administration seeking approval as a treatment for AD.
+The Phase III EMERGE clinical trial met its primary endpoint, showing a significant decrease in clinical decline.
+Biogen plans to file a Biological License Application in the third quarter of 2020.

 Alzheimer’s disease is a progressive neurodegenerative disorder characterized by deposits of protein structures called amyloid in the brain, leading to brain cell death.
 In Alzheimer’s disease, amyloid aggregates into clumps that can disrupt communication between brain cells and cause their death.